Iris japonica: Cultivation

 It can be grown in a mixed flower border, as a ground cover plant and can be also grown in containers in sheltered positions.
+The stems and dead leaves should be removed after flowering to keep the plant tidy and help it, for next years growth.

 In frost prone areas, it can be grown in a cool greenhouse.
 The plants are rested in summer (after the spring flowering), and then started again in the late autumn.
 If it cannot be grown in a cool house, it should be given a sheltered position, with shrubs where it is protected from the morning sun.

-The stems and dead leaves should be removed after flowering to keep the plant tidy and help it, for next years growth.

-It does not have any serious disease or insect problems, but pests (such as Thrips, slugs and snails), occasionally damage plants by feeding on the flowers or foliage.
-Aphid Aulacorthum magnoliae can be found on the plant.
+It does not have any serious disease or insect problems, but pests (such as thrips, slugs and snails), occasionally damage plants by feeding on the flowers or foliage.
+The aphid Aulacorthum magnoliae can be found on the plant.
 It can be susceptible to attack by Japanese beetle.

 Propagation

 It can be propagated by division or by seed growing.

 The seed is best sown in a cold frame, as soon as the capsules are ripe.
 Stored seed can also be sown in a cold frame in the Spring.
 Seedlings should be pricked out into small pots when large enough.
 They are then grown for another year in a greenhouse or cold frame.
-The new plants then can be planted into the ground in late spring or early summer of the 3rd year.
+The new plants then can be planted into the ground in late spring or early summer of the third year.

 Division is best carried out after flowering during July or August.
 Large clumps of plants can then be re-planted in new sites.
 Smaller clumps should be potted and grown in a cold frame until there have formed sufficient roots to survive, they then can be planted in the Spring.